NICE's role is to improve outcomes for people using the NHS and other public health and social care services. We do this

 Quality Outcomes Framework (QOF).
-NICE undertakes the development of an annual menu of potential indicators for inclusion in the clinical component of the QOF, the quality element of the contract the NHS has with General Practitioners.
+NICE develops an annual menu of potential indicators for inclusion in the clinical component of the QOF, which is the quality element of the contract the NHS has with General Practitioners.
 We also recommend whether existing indicators should continue or be retired.

 Clinical Commissioning Group Outcomes Indicator Set (CCGOIS).
-Working with the NHS Commissioning Board, as well as with professional and patient groups, we have developed a framework for measuring health outcomes and the quality of care (including patient reported outcomes and patient experience) achieved by clinical commissioning groups (CCGs).
+Working with the NHS Commissioning Board, and both professional and patient groups, we have developed a framework for measuring health outcomes and the quality of care (including patient reported outcomes and patient experience) achieved by clinical commissioning groups (CCGs).

 We commission and provide access to a range of information services to ensure that health and social care professionals have quick and easy access to reliable information.
-This includes:
+Information services include:

-NICE Evidence an online search engine that identifies relevant clinical, public health and social care guidance.
+NICE Evidence, an online search engine that identifies relevant clinical, public health and social care guidance.
 As part of the service, NICE also provides access to information content purchased on behalf of the NHS.
-This includes access to a range of bibliographic databases such as MEDLINE and professional journals.
+This includes a range of bibliographic databases such as MEDLINE and professional journals.

 British National Formulary (BNF) and British National Formulary for Children (BNFC), published jointly by the Royal Pharmaceutical Society and the British Medical Association.
-For a number of years, NICE has been responsible for providing NHS access to these publications, including recently through the use of smartphone apps.
+NICE is responsible for providing NHS access to these publications, including through the use of smartphone apps.

-Medicines and prescribing support: information and new pharmaceutical products and information about the use of particular products outside the scope of their licensed indications.
-This includes Medicines practice guidelines to support best practice in medicines management, including practical advice on developing and maintaining local medicines formularies.
+Medicines and prescribing support gives updates about new pharmaceutical products and information about the use of particular products outside the scope of their licensed indications.
+This includes Medicines practice guidelines to support best practice in medicines management.
+In addition it provides practical advice on developing and maintaining local medicines formularies.

 Fellows and Scholars

-Our Fellows and Scholars programmes aim to foster a network of health and social care professionals committed to improving the quality of patient care within their local health and professional communities, as well as supporting the core values that underpin NICE's work.
+Our Fellows and Scholars programmes aim to foster a network of health and social care professionals committed to improving the quality of patient care.
+This will support local health and professional communities, as well as the core values that underpin NICE's work.